MBilalQureshi/html-css-project/README.md

     Fix: Change background of sign up form to white, border radius to 20px and a shdow box effect.
 30. The sign up label is not giving equal space from left and right on differnt screen sizes
     Fix: Use the code provided by mentor: top: 50%; transform: translate(-50%, -50%); left: 50%;
+31. On some tablet screens the images on our food page size is less than its ingredients list leaveing alot of space below image.
+In this case image and ingredients list is parallel to each other.
+    Fix: Use media query for tablet screen sizes less than 1224px and than set the imag width to 70% and moving the ingredients content below it.